jssteinberg/termcwd/README.md

 quickly toggle open your (Neo)vim terminals.

-Basic usage is to call the function `termcwd#get()` to spawn the main terminal, or open if it's already spawned, for the window-local CWD inside Neovim or Vim.
+Basic usage is to call the function `termcwd#get()` to spawn the main terminal, or open it if it's already spawned, for the window-local CWD inside Neovim or Vim.
 E.g., map it like
 so: